 When you’re driving, things tend to happen very quickly, especially accidents and emergencies.
 It’s important to know how to address the emergency even though it might never happen to you.

-In Case of Pedal Emergencies, Part I: How to Respond If Your Brakes Fail
+In Case of Pedal Emergencies, Part I: Fail Brakes

 - Don’t let your nerves get the best of you.
 Remain as calm as possible.